Supply List

 Suggested (good to have but not a requirement):

-While my strong preference is for the above crates, if you cannot find them due to current supply chain issues, next choice is Chewy’s brand Frisco, plastic kennel.
+While my strong preference is for the above crate(s), if you cannot find them in stock at Amazon or Chewy, next choice is Chewy’s brand Frisco, plastic kennel.
 Here again, size Small to start (10-20 pounds), and the Intermediate (30-50 pounds) for later.

 Crate Mat: I’m often asked “What should I put on the floor of the crate?”
 Remember, some pups chew anything that’s in there!
 If you have one of those, I wouldn’t put anything at all down until he outgrows the chewing stage.
-Otherwise, my VERY favorite crate mats are actually made by chewy.com (their brand is called Frisco).
-They are a little “stiff” so don’t lend themselves to being bunched up and/or chewed.
+Otherwise, my very favorite crate mats are a little “stiff” so don’t lend themselves to being bunched up and/or chewed.
 Yet they’re soft and comfy and stay put.
 VERY affordable, too.
-They are called Frisco Micro Terry Pet Bed & Crate Mat.
+They are made by MidWest Pet Homes and are called Deluxe Micro Terry Pet Beds.
 They only come in one color right now: taupe.
+Links below for each size Vari Kennel.
+(Here again, if you cannot find in stock, let me know and I’ll make an alternative suggestion.)

 Digestive Enzymes & Probiotics: These are the only supplements I recommend.
 Your puppy, since weaning, has been getting probiotics AND digestive enzymes added to his/her food once a day.
 I strongly encourage you to continue.
 I use and recommend NWC Naturals’ Total-Zymes and Total-Biotics.
 They are a powder that you add to his food once or twice a day.
 Note that link is for a twin pack, which is a tub of each (digestive enzymes and probiotics) – your dog needs both.